getindiekit/indiekit/docs/decisions/0003-store-post-data-as-jf2.md

 This also means that any new value needs to be saved inside an array.

-- Static site generators tend to save post properties using frontmatter (typically YAML), a flatter data structure that is closer in design to that of JF2.
+- Static site generators tend to save post properties using front matter (typically YAML), a flatter data structure that is closer in design to that of JF2.

 ### Option 2: Store properties as mf2 and JF2